-Early September is a time when lifeguard towers are collected from the beaches and put into storage until next year.
+Early September is a time when the red lifeguard chairs are collected from the beaches and put into storage until next year.
 Their disappearance from the seashore signals the end of the season, as summertime slips into fall.

 This year for the 2020 summer beach season, something new showed up at Fernandina’s most popular beach parks.
-Pictured above, the had city purchased two large lifeguard towers.
-One was positioned at Main Beach Park, the other at Seaside Park (pictured below).
+The had city purchased two large lifeguard towers.
+One was positioned at Main Beach Park (pictured above), the other at Fernandina’s Seaside Park (pictured below).

 The rest of the beaches on Amelia Island still use the classic red chairs, but they’re gone now, until next year.
-The lifeguard towers will be back on the beaches by the first weekend in May next year in 2021.
+They’ll be back on the beaches by the first weekend in May in 2021.

 Pandemic Summer of 2020

 Besides new lifeguard towers in 2020, something else novel showed up this year.
 Brand new challenges of COVID-19 and attempting to keep the beach-going public safe at the seashore.
-The pandemic also adds risk for lifeguards, since their job requires, in emergencies, close contact with the public during water rescues and other first aid.
+The pandemic also adds risk for lifeguards, since their job requires close contact with the public during water rescues and other first aid.

 Ocean Rescue, a division of the Fernandina Beach Fire Department, is responsible for Amelia Island’s lifeguards.
 This includes guarding the beaches within the city’s jurisdiction as well as Nassau County’s beachfront on the island.